 And if that’s not enough, there’s also a crossover-styled version; the Active, which adds black plastic wheel arches and rough road suspension to give it a slightly higher ride height and off-road appearance.

 No matter if you’re looking for an under-the-radar runabout, classy cruiser, sporty shifter or off-road ready crossover, Ford has covered all bases when it comes to the Focus.

 One of the standout highlights of the Ford Focus – and it’s something we haven’t even mentioned yet – is its engine.

-No matter which trim level you choose – aside from the sport-focused ST – there’s a huge range of engines to pick from in the Ford Focus.
+No matter which trim level you choose there’s a huge range of engines to pick from in the used market.

-The entry-level Zetec is the only one which comes with a manual petrol option from new, with the other models all featuring an automatic gearbox in petrol form.
+The entry-level Zetec is the only one which comes with a manual petrol option, with the other models all featuring an automatic gearbox in petrol form.